What To Do If Movers Are Holding Your Things Hostage

 Hiring a professional moving company can be a huge financial investment—and if you’ve shelled out thousands of dollars for one but didn’t get what you paid for, you may feel like you’ve been scammed.

-Contact your coordinator
+Step one: Contact your coordinator

-Take a look at your contract
+Step two: Take a look at your contract

+Don't pay more than you have to!
 Your mover is bound to the terms of your signed contract.
 This includes pickup and delivery dates.
 Should your delivery be delayed, most reputable moving companies will offer a “moving day claim” or “delivery day claim” for reimbursement for out-of-pocket daily life expenses while you wait for delivery.

 What are the different types of contracts?

-Nonbinding estimates: If your estimate is nonbinding, you may be required to pay additional fees if your final weight or services needed were different from the ones on your original estimate.
+Nonbinding estimates: If your estimate is nonbinding, you may be required to pay additional fees if your final weight or services needed are different from the ones on your original estimate.
 However, per federal law, you should not have to pay more than 110% of your originally estimated price.

 Bullhorn